sparticlesteve/G4HiveActions/README.md

 * [ExampleMultiAction](src/ExampleMultiAction.h) - An example action plugin
   that implemments two types of actions: pre-tracking and end-of-event.
 * [ExampleMultiActionTool](src/ExampleMultiActionTool.h) - Tool which manages
   the ExampleMultiAction.
-Note that no helper base class is used here, so the boiler plate code for managing/retrieving the action is explicit.
+Note the use of the ActionToolBase for simplification.
 * [G4AtlasSteppingAction](src/G4AtlasSteppingAction.h) - A Geant4 stepping
   action class which owns a list of ISteppingActions and calls them when invoked by Geant4.
 This class is thread-locally owned by the UserActionSvc.